connext/indra/docs/quickstart/introduction.md

 ## Status

-V2 of Connext is *live* on the Ethereum mainnet and on testnet on other EVM based blockchains.
+Connext's Indra network is *live* on the Ethereum mainnet, rinkeby testnet, and support for a few other EVM-based chains is coming soon.

-V2 features a single node hub-and-spoke system over which transactions are routed.
+The current network features a hub-and-spoke topology over which transactions are routed.
 Anyone can run a Connext node as a service provider to connect users to each other.
 [Connext clients](../reference/client.md) open channels to this node and can then make commitments to any other client connected to the same node.
 In Connext, users' funds annd transactions are entirely noncustodial - the node never holds your value *at all*.

 Note that this iteration of Connext is not censorship resistant.
 It is currently possible for a node to block a user's commitments to other users, thereby stopping the user from making instant/offchain transfers.
 Even if this were to happen, users are *always* able to withdraw their funds to any account or wallet on the base blockchain.
 For a detailed overview of the trust assumptions and limitations that exist at present, please read [System Limitations](../background/limitations.md).